-Court: Jail workers can be sued over Detroit inmate’s death
+Court: Jail workers can be sued in Detroit inmate death

 Detroit — A jury should decide whether Wayne County jail employees could have prevented the death of a man who was killed after a mentally ill inmate was placed in his cell, an appeals court said.